particle-iot/docs/src/content/getting-started/cloud/secrets.md

 ### Creating a cloud secret

-To create a cloud secret you need to give it a name.
+To create a cloud secret you first give it a name.
 The name can consist only of uppercase letters, numbers, and underscore.
 It cannot begin with a number.

 The value is the secret value, such as the password, API key, or authorization token.